DFE-Digital/get-into-teaching-app/app/views/content/events/what-happens-at-events-transcript.md

 **Speaker 6:**

 I am a student at University of Birmingham.
 We didn’t really know what provider or what route to go down.
-I’ve always been set on doing it through the university based [providers] but talking to the advisers, talking to the relevant teachers, it… they really did open my eyes to the…the possibilities of going through a school direct approach.
+I’ve always been set on doing it through the university based [approach], but talking to the advisers, talking to the relevant teachers, they really did open my eyes to the possibilities of going through a school direct approach.

 **Speaker 7:**